Vaiden, Mississippi

 Cyclone Racer Photo 1 -- Long Beach California – Summer 1964

-The Cyclone was a dual-track racer (hence the name), in which two cars would race side-by-side throughout the course.
-Maximum speeds were an unheard-of (in the 1930s) 50mph.
-The track was 3750 feet long, and the entire structure took $150,000 of 1930 dollars to build.
-The highest point was 87 feet, and the ride took two minutes to complete.
-It could develop 3.64 maximum Gs.
-In the movie Strike Me Pink, Eddie Cantor was chased all over the pier and the coaster, as well.
-In Abbot and Costello in Hollywood, Costello was chased over the coaster, and in the movie The Dancing Masters, comedians Laurel and Hardy “rode” a double-decker bus onto the coaster.
 In 1947, as the lease was about to expire and demolition was soon to be scheduled, the lease was extended another 20 years.
 The park and the pier didn’t survive, though, and were demolished in early 1949…but the Cyclone Racer remained.
 On May 1, 1968, the lease on the Cyclone expired again, but a special permit allowed it to remain in operation until Labor Day.
 At 11:00 p.m. on September 15, 1968, the last of 25,000,000 riders disembarked, never to see the Cyclone again.
 Demolition of the Cyclone Racer began the next day.
+Will a New Cyclone at Long Beach be built?
+CLICK HERE to find out.
+At its close, it had been open 38 years, 3 months and 16 days.

-Photo 2 Photo 3 Photo 4
+Photo 3 Photo 4 Photo 5

-Photo 5 Photo 6 Photo 7
+Photo 6 Photo 7 Photo 8

-Photo 8 Photo 9 Photo 10
+Photo 9 Photo 10 Photo 11

 Blackstone Hotel